 Have you heard of the Sapien diet?
 Their framework helps tremendously to show a nutritional comparison.

 In the case of healthy fats, both styles encourage the intake of these to achieve optimal health.
-Paleo isn’t necessarily a high-fat diet but will promote the consumption of these to improve overall health.
+Paleo isn't necessarily a high-fat diet but will promote the consumption of these to improve overall health.
 The ketogenic diet places a lot more emphasis on high fat as it is fat that is converted into ketones by the liver in the process of Ketosis.
-Healthy fats such as nuts, seeds, and fish and also refined oils, e.g., coconut/avocado and olive oils, all have known benefits for the heart due to their mono- and polyunsaturated fat content.
-Both eating styles suggest staying away from trans-fat, which cannot be adequately digested by the body and are prevalent in highly processed and fast foods.
+Healthy fats such as nuts, seeds, and fish and refined oils, e.g., coconut/avocado and olive oils, all have known benefits for the heart due to their mono- and polyunsaturated fat content.
+Both eating styles suggest avoiding trans-fat, which cannot be adequately digested by the body and are prevalent in highly processed and fast foods.

 The popularity of keto and paleo diets is due to the notion that they are effective for weight loss.
-There is limited research that shows this in the long term; however, the research in the short-term is promising.
+There is limited research that shows this in the long term; however, the research in the short term is promising.

 The low carb, low sugar, and low natural sugar intake, such as fructose, mean that people following a ketogenic diet have insulin spikes less often than those that consume these types of food.
-Insulin is our most powerful anabolic hormone meaning that high insulin will result in more muscle.
+Insulin is our most powerful anabolic hormone, meaning that high insulin will result in more muscle.

 The Paleo diet has more flexibility when it comes to food options, which can mean it is easier to follow as a long-term lifestyle.
 However, with the keto diet, you still get the many benefits of Ketosis without completely limiting non-keto-friendly foods, so long as you are implementing intermittent fasting.